Brightspace ePortfolio vs. Mahara

 Use case

-Have students keep a critical reflection journal about the course content they engage with.
-Students can reflect on content topics and could organise their reflections in a collection.
+Have students keep a reflection journal about the course content they engage with.
+Students can reflect on content topics and could organise their reflections in a collection or add completed reflections to a presentation.

 You could also have students upload a version of an essay for peer-review.
 After their essay has been peer-reviewed and they have submitted a revised draft to the instructor who graded the essay, students can add the feedback and final submission as well as the first draft with the peer-review to a collection, and reflect on the process of editing their essay with the help of their peers.